NuMaCheamaTudor/Task-Veridion/README.md

-A Python-based tool designed to process and cluster HTML files by analyzing their textual content and structural elements.
-It leverages natural language processing and machine learning techniques to group similar HTML documents, facilitating tasks such as template detection, duplicate identification, and content analysis.​

-Features HTML Parsing: Utilizes BeautifulSoup to extract titles, visible text, and tag sequences from HTML files.​

-Text Vectorization: Applies TF-IDF to convert textual data into numerical vectors, capturing the importance of words across documents.​

-Dimensionality Reduction: Employs Truncated SVD to reduce the dimensionality of TF-IDF vectors, enhancing computational efficiency.​

-Structural Similarity: Calculates Jaccard similarity between tag sequences to assess structural resemblance between HTML files.​

-Clustering: Implements Agglomerative Clustering to group similar HTML documents based on combined textual and structural similarities.​

-Visualization: Generates interactive 2D scatter plots using t-SNE and Plotly to visualize the clustering results.​

-Parallel Processing: Incorporates multiprocessing to expedite the processing of large datasets.
-Key Functionalities
-1. Accurate HTML Content Extraction
-The script uses BeautifulSoup with the lxml parser to extract relevant content from each HTML file.
-It:

-Retrieves the document title.

-Removes irrelevant tags such as script, style, and noscript.

-Captures a meaningful sequence of tags (div, p, img, a, etc.).

-Normalizes the extracted text and converts the title to lowercase.

- Clean, robust, and structured data extraction.

-2. Parallel Feature Extraction
-To boost performance, the script leverages ProcessPoolExecutor for parallel processing of HTML files.
-It:

-Uses a safe multiprocessing pattern (if __name__ == '__main__'), which is essential for compatibility with Windows.

-Filters out corrupted or unreadable files (returns None on failure).

- Real speedup for processing dozens or hundreds of files in parallel.

-3. Dual Similarity Computation
-The system combines textual and structural analysis to assess similarity between files:

-Textual similarity is based on TF-IDF, followed by SVD (dimensionality reduction), then cosine similarity.

-Structural similarity is computed via the Jaccard index on HTML tag sequences, optimized with joblib.Parallel.

- Combining content and structure leads to more accurate and meaningful clustering.

-4. Flexible and Interpretable Clustering
-It applies Agglomerative Clustering with a distance threshold, without forcing a fixed number of clusters.
-You can configure:

-alpha – weight of textual similarity.

-beta – weight of structural similarity.

-distance_threshold – controls granularity of clustering.

- Ideal for exploratory analysis and adaptable to various use cases.

-5. Debug-Friendly Output and Visualization
-The tool generates outputs in multiple formats for easy inspection:

-Saves clusters as Python (.py) and JSON (.json) files.

-Exports a CSV (debug_features.csv) with parsed HTML features for human debugging.

-Displays an interactive 2D visualization using Plotly + t-SNE, if there are at least 3 samples.

- Ready for both visual exploration and in-depth debugging.

-Development Process & Decision Rationale
-Stage 1 — Initialization and Testing (April 13) Commit: Uploading The project and the first results

-Goal: Kickstart the project with a functional initial version for processing HTML files.

-What the code did: Extracted titles and text, created TF-IDF vectors, computed similarity, and applied clustering.

-Limitations:

-Sequential processing (slow for large volumes).

-Static and basic visualizations.

-Lack of detailed logging.

-Stage 2 — Interactivity and Visual Output (April 13) Commit: Modifying the plots, adding interactive graphs and some test outputs

-Motivation: The need for better visualization and interpretation of the resulting clusters.

-Changes made:

-Added an interactive plot (likely using Plotly).

-Initial testing to display the distribution of HTML files in vector space.

-Stage 3 — Optimization and Scaling (April 14) Commit: Making the plots interractive, adding parallel processing for more efficient management nad other things to oprimize and scale the code even further

-Motivation: Significantly improve execution speed and clarity of the results.

-Improvements:

-Added ProcessPoolExecutor to parallelize HTML data extraction.

-Integrated interactive and scalable t-SNE visualization using Plotly.

-Added more detailed logging + execution time tracking per processing stage.

-Combined text similarity (cosine) with structural similarity (Jaccard).

-Ensured compatibility and safe execution on Windows (if name == 'main').
+## Features

+### 1. HTML Parsing
+- Uses **BeautifulSoup** with the `lxml` parser to extract:
+  - Page titles
+  - Clean visible text (excluding script, style, noscript)
+  - Sequences of structural tags (`div`, `p`, `img`, `a`, etc.)
+- Ensures normalization through lowercasing and whitespace cleanup.

+### 2. Text Vectorization
+- Applies **TF-IDF** to convert content into weighted numerical vectors.
+- Captures contextual relevance of words across the dataset.

+### 3. Dimensionality Reduction
+- Uses **Truncated SVD** to reduce TF-IDF vectors.
+- Enhances efficiency without compromising clustering accuracy.

+### 4. Structural Similarity
+- Computes **Jaccard similarity** between HTML tag sequences.
+- Reflects page layout and DOM resemblance.

+### 5. Combined Clustering
+- Combines both text and structure similarity using a weighted model:
+  - `alpha`: weight of textual similarity
+  - `beta`: weight of structural similarity
+- Uses **Agglomerative Clustering** with configurable `distance_threshold`.

+### 6. Visualization and Debug
+- Produces interactive **2D t-SNE plots** using Plotly (if enough samples exist).
+- Outputs groupings as:
+  - `grouped_<tier>.py`
+  - `grouped_<tier>.json`
+- Generates `debug_features.csv` for transparent inspection.

+### 7. Performance Optimization
+- Uses **ProcessPoolExecutor** and **joblib.Parallel** for parallelism.
+- Compatible with Windows through `if __name__ == '__main__'` guard.

+---

+## Development Process and Decision Rationale

+### Stage 1 — Initialization and Testing (April 13)
+**Commit**: Uploading the project and the first results

+- Extracted titles, text, TF-IDF vectors
+- Calculated cosine similarity
+- Ran basic clustering

+**Limitations:**
+- Sequential processing (slow)
+- Basic visualizations
+- Minimal logging

+### Stage 2 — Interactivity and Visual Output (April 13)
+**Commit**: Modifying the plots, adding interactive graphs and some test outputs

+- Introduced Plotly-based interactive plots
+- Validated HTML distribution in vector space visually

+### Stage 3 — Optimization and Scaling (April 14)
+**Commit**: Making the plots interactive, adding parallel processing for more efficient management and other things to optimize and scale the code even further

+- Parallelized HTML parsing (via `ProcessPoolExecutor`)
+- Added detailed logging and runtime tracking
+- Introduced Jaccard similarity for structural comparison
+- Fine-tuned `alpha`, `beta`, and `distance_threshold`
+- Ensured stable execution across all dataset tiers

+---

+This solution is designed to be robust, scalable, and explainable.
+It focuses not just on clustering, but on *why* the clusters form, and how to interpret them meaningfully.